Farzian: Language

+Population

+The 2006 National Census recorded a population of 1,025 people in 299 households, including 485 men and 540 women.
+Roughly 66% of the men and 57% of the women were literate.
+The following census in 2011 counted 872 people in 261 households.
+The 2016 census measured the population of the village as 630 people in 219 households.

 Geography

 Farzian village is 0.7 by 0.5km, with an area of 0.35km.
 It is 32km northeast of the Oshtrankooh mountain range.
 The village is crossed by the dry beds of two former rivers - the Godara from northwest, and the Jopileh from southwest.

 Farzian has a cold mountainous climate.
 The average temperature in July (the hottest month of the year) is 25 degrees Celsius, in December (the coldest month of the year) is -3 degrees Celsius, in April it is 12 degrees Celsius and in October it is 15 degrees Celsius.
 The average annual temperature is 12 degrees Celsius and the annual rainfall is 456.2 mm.

-Population

-The 2006 census records a population of 1025 people in 299 families, including 485 men and 540 women.
-Roughly 66% of the men and 57% of the women are literate.
-All speak the Luri language, and are Twelver Shiites.